 Best Dog Supplements

-In addition to glucosamine, chondroitin, and hyaluronic acid, omega-3 fatty acids appear to function as an anti-inflammatory, useful for arthritis and to help ward off inflammation that can lead to cancer, periodontal disease, and heart disease.
+In addition to glucosamine, chondroitin, and hyaluronic acid, omega-3 fatty acids appear to function as an anti-inflammatory, beneficial for arthritis and help ward off the inflammation that can lead to cancer, periodontal disease, and heart disease.
 Omega 3s are also commonly used to address allergies related to poor coat and skin.

-Digestive enzymes may be beneficial for digestion and to increase the utilization of nutrients from the diet.
+Digestive enzymes may be beneficial for digestion and increase the utilization of nutrients from the diet.
 A good source is bromelain, a natural enzyme commonly derived from papaya or pineapple.
-Boswellia extract may be used for canine inflammatory joint and spinal disease, and may be a possible aid for dogs with digestive disorders.
-Milk thistle and SAM-e may be helpful for liver conditions, and valerian for anxiety.
+Boswellia extract may be used for canine inflammatory joint and spinal disease and may be a possible aid for dogs with digestive disorders.
+Milk thistle and SAM-e may be helpful for liver conditions and valerian for anxiety.

 Coenzyme Q10 (CoQ10) is an antioxidant normally produced by the body that tends to decline with age.
 Supplemental CoQ10 may be helpful for canine heart disease, periodontal health, and diabetes.
-MSM, a source of biologically active sulfur, may be useful in supporting healthy connective tissue in joints.
+MSM, a source of biologically active sulfur, may help support healthy connective tissue in joints.

 If Your Dog Takes Medication

-If your dog is on any prescribed medications, it is especially important to supplement only in consultation with your veterinarian.
-In addition, when a dog is receiving chemotherapy or radiation, mixing conventional cancer treatments with supplements could conceivably negate some of the benefits through supplement-drug interactions.
-Always check with your veterinarian first before adding a supplement to your dog’s medication routine.
+If your dog is on any prescribed medications, it is essential to supplement only in consultation with your veterinarian.
+In addition, when a dog receives chemotherapy or radiation, mixing conventional cancer treatments with supplements could conceivably negate some of the benefits of supplement-drug interactions.
+Always check with your veterinarian before adding a supplement to your dog’s medication routine.